xraypy/feff85exafs/wrappers/fortran/README.md

 4. The degeneracy of the path is specified.

-5. The `addatom` subroutine is used to build the scattering geometry.
+5. The `addatom` subroutine (scroll down for an explanation) is used to build the scattering geometry.
 It's arguments are the leg index, the Cartesian coordinates (referenced to the absorber *at the origin*) and the unique potential index of the atom.
 In this case, a single scattering path is calculated, so `addatom` is called only once.
-For a multiple scattering path, `addatom` would be called repeatedly, once for each atom (or leg) in the path.  `addatom` fills the `rat` and `ipot` arrays.
+For a multiple scattering path, `addatom` would be called repeatedly, once for each atom (or leg) in the path.
+   `addatom` fills the `rat` and `ipot` arrays.

 6. The call to `onepath` computes the parts of F-effective and stores them in the `colN` arrays.